fako/writing/main/plot-trilogy.md

 Moko starts questioning Burte about what this place is, how come this is not the beginning and end of all things and what's happened to Regne's painting.
 Burte evades his questions, by answering she's not allowed to answer questions to anyone about this place, but not being very bright she answers the question: "who has told you to keep secret, the person who told you to keep this place secret?"
-That turns out to be Cimsidirn.
+That turns out to be Sinia.
 Mother of Tirion and Regne.

-Moko confronts Cimsidirn with the secret place demanding to know more.
+Moko confronts Sinia with the secret place demanding to know more.
-Cimsidirn seems reluctant to tell the truth and in her role of Mother of the City, she advices him to turn away from this for his own happiness and to never tell a soul.
+Sinia seems reluctant to tell the truth and in her role of Mother of the City, she advices him to turn away from this for his own happiness and to never tell a soul.
 He does so reluctantly and it's hard not to tell anything about this to his wife.
 His wife however feels that something is wrong and starts pressing Moko.